 New or renovated buildings on campus during his presidency included Newell Field House and Stafford Fitness Center; the Student Center; Brewer Bookstore; Steiner Student Residences (townhouses for qualified seniors); Dana Dining Center; Newell Center for Arts Technology; and Johnson Hall of Science, the largest single construction project in St. Lawrence’s history.

-President Sullivan was a founding member of Project Kaleidoscope, a foundation-funded partnership of liberal arts college presidents, deans and faculty devoted to reform and improvement of undergraduate science and mathematics education.
+President Sullivan was a founding member of Project Kaleidoscope, a foundation-funded partnership of liberal arts college presidents, deans, and faculty devoted to the reform and improvement of undergraduate science and mathematics education.
 He was (2008) chair of the American Association of Colleges and Universities Board of Trustees.

 A 1965 mathematics graduate of St. Lawrence, Sullivan played three sports and was elected to the academic honorary Phi Beta Kappa.
-He received the Ph.D. in sociology from Columbia University, where he was an Edward John Noble Fellow and a National Science Foundation Graduate Fellow.
-While at Columbia, he also served as an instructor in sociology and research associate at Barnard College.
-Prior to returning to St. Lawrence, Sullivan was from 1986 to 1996 president of Allegheny College, in Meadville, Pa.
+He received a Ph.D. in sociology from Columbia University, where he was an Edward John Noble Fellow and a National Science Foundation Graduate Fellow.
+While at Columbia, he also served as an instructor in sociology and a research associate at Barnard College.
+Prior to returning to St. Lawrence, Sullivan was president of Allegheny College, in Meadville, Pa.
+1986 to 1996.
 From 1971 to 1986, he was at Carleton College in Northfield, Minn., in a variety of positions, including assistant professor of sociology (1971-79), dean of academic development and planning (1979-81), and vice president for planning and development, secretary of the college and associate professor of sociology (1981-86).